 An industry-wide effort

 StB Cargo, the program is an industry-wide initiative involving carriers, freight forwarders, ground handlers, shippers, customs brokers and customs authorities.

-The roadmap outlines a shared end-to-end industry approach with clear leadership roles, around three core components, or "pillars":
+The e-freight roadmap outlines a shared end-to-end industry approach to remove three types of documents:

 Customs documents: engaging regulators and governments worldwide to create an ‘e-freight route network’ with fully electronic customs procedures and where regulations support paperless shipments.

 Transport documents: working collaboratively within the cargo supply chain to digitize the core industry transport documents, starting with the